open-contracting/standard/standard/standard.md

 Drawing on these summaries we then identified 141 specific user requirements and 145 related technical requirements for the open contracting data standard.
 You can find a list of all the requirements we identified [here](https://docs.google.com/a/webfoundation.org/spreadsheets/d/1m_Kr7I5XqM7PFcz75ZNmcdFCzLaike_IsEmAh5eN-WE).

-For the most recently release of the standard we’ve worked through over 50 of

 ### 3) Research on related initiatives